MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/web-deploy-issue-visual-studio-2012.md

 # Web Deploy 3.0 - Certificate warning or unable to locate package source error

 Web Deploy is a tool for simplifying migration, management, and deployment of web applications, sites, and servers.
 It's installed along with Visual Studio 2012.
-This article helps you to resolve a warning or an error displayed when you try to install Web Deploy 3.0.
+This article helps you to workaround an issue where you receive an error or a warning related to Web Deploy 3.0 when you install Visual Studio 2012.

 _Applies to:_&nbsp;Visual Studio 2012

 ## Symptoms

-When you try to install Web Deploy 3.0, you may experience the following problems:
+When you try to install Visual Studio 2012, you may experience the following problems:

 - During the installation, you may see the "Unable to locate package source" error that isn't resolved using the **Download packages from the Internet** option.
 - After the installation, you may see a warning, which indicates setup has completed but not all features have installed correctly, along with the following error message: